auth0/docs/articles/libraries/auth0js/v8/index.md

 ## Extract the authResult and Get User Info

-After authentication occurs, the `parseHash` method parses a URL hash fragment to extract the result of an Auth0 authentication response.
+After authentication occurs, you can use the `parseHash` method to parse a URL hash fragment when the user is redirected back to your application in order to extract the result of an Auth0 authentication response.
+You may choose to handle this in a callback page that will then redirect to your main application, or in-page, as the situation dictates.

 The `parseHash` method takes an `options` object that contains the following parameters: